Hollen0318/Knowledge_Distillation/README.md

 Adversarial Training uses PGD, found in attacks.py

 Vanilla_Distillation file shows the code we used to generate our Vanilla Distillation Results

+## References: ##
+Distilling the Knowledge in a Neural Network.
+(2015).
+Student and Teacher from `Distilling the Knowledge in a Neural Network.´ https://github.com/shriramsb/Distilling-the-Knowledge-in-a-Neural-Network

+Pytorch Vision.(2015).
+ResNet-18 and ResNet-50 from `Deep Residual Learning for Image Recognition.´ https://github.com/pytorch/vision/blob/main/torchvision/models/resnet.py